JonathanTremblay/UnityLibrariesCleaner/ReadMe.md

 ## About the Project

-* I created this tool to free up some space on my drives, I hope it helps you to claim back your space to!
+* I created this tool to free up some space on my drives, I hope it helps you to claim back your space too!

 ## Contact